 After cooking, sprinkle your farinata with freshly chopped parsley or rosemary.

-I recommend using a blender (immersion or regular) to blend the chickpea batter.
-This way, you don't have to wait hours for the flour to hydrate.
+I recommend blending the chickpea batter with a blender (immersion or regular).
+This way, you don't have let the batter rest for hours for the flour to hydrate.

 Don't have a blender?
 You can easily use a whisk or a fork, but make sure to dissolve the flour in the water entirely.